Husainbw786/CHAT_GPT/AUTOMATIC_EXAM_CREATOR/README.md

 ## Features

-- **Efficiency**: The Automatic Exam Generator allows you to create exams quickly and easily, saving valuable time and effort.
+- **Efficiency**: The Automatic Exam Creator allows you to create exams quickly and easily, saving valuable time and effort.
 - **Customization**: You can specify the topic and number of questions, ensuring that the exam aligns with your specific requirements.
 - **Scalability**: Generate exams of any size, from a handful of questions to hundreds or more.